📢 Follow ST on Google News Click Here

 BharatPe - Revenue Model

-The BharatPe revenue model depends on providing its consumers with a digital payments platform and also has got a separate app for its merchant friends where the company credits them for their transactions digitally as mentioned above.
+The BharatPe revenue model depends on providing its consumers with a digital payments platform and also has a separate app for its merchant friends where the company credits them for their transactions digitally as mentioned above.
 It actually sails for providing credits to the merchants with cheaper interests.

 The company counts on the interdependent cyclical connection of credit and application usage to boost the revenue on its platform.
-For a startup company like BharatPe it's important for them to focus especially on the merchant side of their business.
+For a startup company like BharatPe, it's important for them to focus especially on the merchant side of their business.

 Bharape Merchant Club